 This Week In Tech

 This Week In Tech features top tech pundits in a roundtable discussion of the latest trends in high tech.
-Security and privacy issues have been discussed in recent episodes.
+Security and privacy issues are typical topics of discussion.

-Wired features podcasts on a variety of technology topics.
-Articles have featured discussions of tech companies, COVID-19, and gaming.
+Wired features weekly podcasts on a variety of technology topics.
+Articles have featured discussions of VR, folding phones, and TikTok.

 Cybersecurity Employment Resources